oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 - If the parser encounters the `profile` keyname in a TOSCA file, then the corresponding profile name will be applied to all types defined in that file as well as to types defined in any imported TOSCA files.
-- If one of those imported files also defines the `profile` keyname—and that profile name is different from the name of the importing profile—then that profile name overrides the profile name value from that point in the import tree onward, recursively.
+- If one of those imported files itself also defines the `profile` keyname, and that profile name is different from the name of the importing profile, then that profile name overrides the profile name value from that point in the import tree onward, recursively.

 ### 6.7.2 TOSCA Simple Profile